About the Police Department

 - K-9 patrol

-- School resource officers – Chapman High School and Inman Elementary School
+- School resource officers – Chapman High School, Inman Intermediate, Inman Elementary School and Mabry Middle School

 - Community policing